zhijinl/nvflare-course/README.md

 # Course Goals

-In this course, our primary goal is to introduce the fundamentals of NVIDIA FLARE to researchers, scientits and developers.
+In this course, our primary goal is to introduce the fundamentals of NVIDIA FLARE to researchers, scientists and developers.

-This course is considered as a beginer-level course on NVIDIA FLARE, therefore the content is tailored to be on API usage level, without deep diving into too much details of the inner implementations.
+This course is considered as a beginner-level course on NVIDIA FLARE, therefore the content is tailored to be on API usage level, without deep diving into too much details of the inner implementations.
 We do not aim for you to become an NVIDIA FLARE developer after the course,